ssbc/ssb-friends/README.md

   follows: {
     A: {
       B: 1, //A follows B.
-      A': 0, //A is same-as A'
+      A1: 0, //A is same-as A'
       C: 2, //explicitly consider C to be 2 hops from A.
       D: [1, 2] //consider D to be followed at one hops, but consider their follows to be 3 hops away.
-      A'': [0, 2] //replicate A as same as, but do consider their follows to be 2 hops out.
+      A2: [0, 2] //replicate A as same as, but do consider their follows to be 2 hops out.
     },
     B: {
       A: 1, C: 1